schochastics/quarto-social-share/README.md

-# Add Share buttons to Quarto Document
+# Add Share buttons to Quarto HTML Documents

 This extension allows to add buttons to share articles on various social media platforms.